Griezmann snubs Barcelona to stay at Atletico

 Watch every round of the 2018-2019 LaLiga season LIVE on beIN SPORTS

-The 27-year-old France star ended months of speculation by confirming on Friday (AEST) his decision to remain with the club he joined from Real Sociedad in 2014.
+The 27-year-old France star ended months of speculation by confirming on Friday (NZST) his decision to remain with the club he joined from Real Sociedad in 2014.

 Griezmann looked likely to be swayed by ongoing interest from Barca, with the LaLiga champion's president Josep Maria Bartomeu in May revealing he had spoken with the player's agent.